 Soldier Trail is a 5.1 mile lightly trafficked out and back trail located near Tucson, Arizona that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and is accessible from September until May.
+The trail is primarily used for hiking and is best used from September until May.
 Dogs are also able to use this trail.

 Beatiful canyons, challenging hike This trail follows the route of an old road and power line from the Catalina Highway to the site of a now-abandoned prison camp.
 The camp is gone and the power line poles cut down.
 The trail follows portions of this old route and provides access to an excellent example of Sonoran desert habitat.
 As the trail winds up the mountain, it visits a few ridge tops that provide good views back toward the city before dropping into Soldier Canyon, where there are some picturesque waterfalls when the stream is running.
 The boulder-strewn cascades over which those falls tumble are pleasant to spend a few moments by even when they are dry.